SMT-Friendly Formalization of the Solidity Memory Model: Introduction

 \section{Introduction}

 Ethereum \cite{wood2014ethereum} is a public blockchain platform that provides a novel computing paradigm for developing decentralized applications.
-Ethereum allows the deployment of arbitrary programs (termed smart contracts~\cite{szabo1994smart}) that operate over the blockchain state, and allows the public to interact with the contracts.
+Ethereum allows the deployment of arbitrary programs (termed smart contracts~\cite{szabo1994smart}) that operate over the blockchain state.
+The public can interact with the contracts via transactions.
 It is currently the most popular public blockchain with smart contract functionality.
 While the nodes participating in the Ethereum network operate a low-level, stack-based virtual machine (EVM) that executes the compiled smart contracts, the contracts themselves are mostly written in a high-level, contract-oriented programming language called Solidity~\cite{soliditydoc}.

 Even though smart contracts are generally short, they are no less prone to errors than software in general.
 In the Ethereum context, any flaws in the contract code come with potentially devastating financial consequences (such as the infamous DAO exploit~\cite{dhillon2017dao}).
 This has inspired a great interest in applying formal verification techniques to Ethereum smart contracts (see e.g., \cite{atzei2017survey} or \cite{chen2019survey} for surveys).
 In order to apply formal verification of any kind, be it static analysis or model checking, the first step is to formalize the semantics of the programming language that the smart contracts are written in.
 Such semantics should not only remain an exercise in formalization, but should preferably be developed, resulting in precise and automated verification tools.